jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Data-To-Cloud/V2/Grant-File-Privilege-v2.md

 ![权限设置2](../../../../../../image/RDS/Grant-File-Privilege-2.png)

-**Note: Do not set any parameters in the “Static Website Hosting” page under “Space Settings” in this Bucket, or the reading of backup file may fail**
+**Note: Do not set any parameters in the "Static Website Hosting" page under "Space Settings" in this Bucket, or the reading of backup file may fail**